Good training planning

 • against the required programme outcomes

-Develop the content by:
+It will also develop the content by:

-• planning progression over the five years
+• planning progression over the 5 years

 • designing the outputs and evidence